 What if you decide that instead of thinking about the Recipe for Recovery, you are going to do the Recipe for Recovery.

 What if you decide that instead of living Parkinson’s, you are going to live Parkinson’s recovery.

-And, what if you decide today, and each of the next four days, to leave a part of the “old Parkinson’s you” in 2011, so it will no longer be with you as you become the “new recovering you” in 2012.
+What if you decide that you are leaving a part of the “old Parkinson’s you” in 2012, so it will no longer be with you as you become the “new recovery you” in 2013.

 All my best,